Sigil-Ebook/flightcrew/README.txt

                            code for Xerces; this lib is part of FC src/Zipios - a ZIP library
     src/zlib - a lib for data compression (the DEFLATE algorithm)

+The entire public interface of the library can be accessed by including the src/FlightCrew/flightcrew.h header file.

 The installer directory contains the files needed to produce a binary installer for Windows and Linux.